Employee benefits communication: What is it and guide on how to communicate

 - Reflect and refine.

-Along with data, employee feedback is another avenue for improving a benefits communication strategy.
+Employee feedback is another avenue for improving a benefits communication strategy.
 Employee feedback is essentially the best insight into how effective a communication strategy is – employees are the audience after all.
 When it comes to collecting feedback, there are multiple approaches you can take.
 HR teams can send out employee surveys before and after enrollment, for example.
 However, while there is valuable knowledge to obtain from this, having an actual conversation with people provides a much deeper understanding of their opinion.
 Everyone wants to be heard, and effective leaders know that listening is one of the most important parts of their job.
 This is why one-on-one interviews are so effective.
 Interviews are a great way to get honest, thorough feedback.

 When conducting interviews, avoid asking leading questions.
 A leading question is one that elicits a desired answer.
 Here’s an example of a leading question: “Is a wellness benefit a good way to look after your health?”
 Reframe the question by asking “How do you feel about our wellness benefit?”
 This question allows the interviewee to think and give a thoughtful response.
 The interviewer should be knowledgeable on the topics covered to ask meaningful questions.